COVID-19 vaccines: development, evaluation, approval and monitoring

 The scientific evaluation needs to show that a vaccine’s benefits in protecting people against diseases are far greater than any potential risk.

 Like any medicine, vaccines have benefits and risks.
 Although highly effective, no vaccine is one hundred per cent effective in preventing disease or one hundred per cent safe in all vaccinated people.

 At the time of approval, the main body of evidence for vaccine safety and efficacy comes from large controlled, randomised clinical trials.
 Selected volunteers are randomly allocated to receive the vaccine being tested and followed up under controlled conditions in line with strict protocols.

-After approval, a larger number of people will receive the vaccine.
+After approval, many people will receive the vaccine.
 Certain rare or very rare side effects may only emerge when millions of people are vaccinated.
-EU law requires that the safety of vaccines is monitored while they are in use.
+EU law requires that the safety of vaccines is monitored while they are in use in routine clinical practice.

 The EU has a comprehensive safety monitoring and risk management (pharmacovigilance) system, which ensures measures are in place for: